Sadhana (Malayalam actress)

-Sadhana is an Indian actress in Malayalam movies.
+Sadhana was an Indian actress in Malayalam movies.
 She was a leading actress during the late 1960s and 1970s in Malayalam and Tamil movies.
 She has acted in more than 100 movies.

 Personal life

 She was born in a Muslim family to Babu and Beegam, as eldest of six children, at Guntur, Andhra Pradesh.

 Her sister Saleema has also acted in few Tamil movies.
 She is living in small rented house near Budur, Tamil Nadu with her husband, Ram.
 They have no children.
 She's absconded according to sources.